ynori7/credential-detector/README.md

   - postgres:\/\/.+:.+@127.0.0.1:.+\/.+ #default postgres uri for testing
 excludeTests: true
 excludeComments: false
+includeJsonFiles: true
+includeYamlFiles: true
 disableOutputColors: false
 ```

+Note that the above values are the defaults.

-- variableNamePatterns defines the regular expressions for matching potentially suspicious variable names (the above value is the default)
+- variableNamePatterns defines the regular expressions for matching potentially suspicious variable names
 - variableNameExclusionPattern defines the regular expression for excluding variable names that are not interesting (for example a passwordFormat pattern)
-- valueMatchPatterns is a list of patterns to match potentially suspicious values, regardless of the variable name (empty by default)
+- valueMatchPatterns is a list of patterns to match potentially suspicious values, regardless of the variable name
-- valueExcludePatterns is a list of patterns to exclude for the value (for example for test data or constants defining header names, etc)  (empty by default)
+- valueExcludePatterns is a list of patterns to exclude for the value (for example for test data or constants defining header names, etc)
-- excludeTests is a boolean flag to exclude scanning test files (defaults to false)
+- excludeTests is a boolean flag to exclude scanning test files
-- excludeComments is a boolean flag to exclude scanning comments in the code (defaults to false)
+- excludeComments is a boolean flag to exclude scanning comments in the code
+- includeJsonFiles is a boolean flag which, when true, triggers the program to also scan json files
+- includeYamlFiles is a boolean flag which, when true, triggers the program to also scan yaml files
-- disableOutputColors is a boolean flag to disable colorized output when printing the results (defaults to false)
+- disableOutputColors is a boolean flag to disable colorized output when printing the results

 ## Comparison to Gosec
 Credential-detector is more flexible since it can be easily configured with more options than gosec and it's significantly